Grothendieck-Lefschetz for vector bundles: The Grothendieck--Lefschetz theorem for vector bundles of arbitrary rank

 \section{The Grothendieck--Lefschetz theorem for vector bundles of arbitrary rank}

-In order to implement our deformation theoretic reduction of Dao's conjecture \eqref{Dao-conj} to the case of a regular $R$, we need to show that $\sV$ deforms and that the deformation inherits the depth assumption.
+In order to implement our deformation-theoretic reduction of Dao's conjecture \eqref{Dao-conj} to the case of a regular $R$, we need to show that $\sV$ deforms and that the deformation inherits the depth assumption.
 The following lemma uses the Lefschetz theorems from \cite{SGA2new} to achieve this.

 \blem \lab{pass-to-tilde} Let $(\wt{R}, \wt{\fm})$ be a complete local ring that is a complete intersection, let $f \in \wt{\fm}$ be a nonzerodivisor, set $R \ce \wt{R}/(f)$, let $\sV$ be a vector bundle on $U_R$, and consider $j \colon U_R \hra \Spec(R)$. \benum \item \lab{PTT-a} If $\dim(R) \ge 3$ and $j_*(\sE nd(\sV))$ is {\upshape(S$_3$)}, then for any lift $\wt{\sV}$ of $\sV$ to a vector bundle on an open neighborhood $\wt{U}$ of the closed subscheme $U_R \subset U_{\wt{R}}$, we have